ThinkR-open/prepare-for-cran/README.md

 `\dontrun{}` elements in the examples might in fact be run by CRAN.
 If you don't want an example to be run, wrap it between `if (interactive()) {}`.
 Do not wrap example between `if (FALSE) {}`.

+\dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
+That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.

+Unwrap the examples if they are executable in < 5 sec, or replace
+\dontrun{} with \donttest{}.

 ### Use canonical and https URL

 If there are some URLs in your documentation, be sure to: